 Patrol Bike Unit

 The objective of the Patrol Bike Unit is to supplement the Patrol Division’s function by adding to the Department's proactive approach to law enforcement and service to the community.
-The PBU is assigned to multiple tasks, including patrolling business areas, enforcing bike laws, enforcing motor vehicle laws in congested areas, assisting in anticrime initiatives and serving as a visible presence in the community.
+The PBU is assigned to multiple tasks, including patrolling business areas, enforcing bike laws, enforcing motor vehicle laws in congested areas, assisting in anti-crime initiatives and serving as a visible presence in the community.

 All officers of the Patrol Bike Unit must attend and successfully complete a Mountain Bike Patrol School certified by the Massachusetts Criminal Justice Training Council known as COBWEB (Cops On Bikes With Education for Bicyclists).
-In addition regular bike related training is given to those assigned Officers.
+In addition, regular bike related training is given to those assigned Officers.
 Significant progress has been made in this subject matter with Brookline PD being at the forefront of the area's progressive use of mountain bikes in policing and education.

 The Brookline Police Department has implemented a process of a systematic arrest warrant service.
 This is a proactive and cooperative effort with the Brookline District Court and Dedham District Court to increase the compliance of subjects with pending charges.

 The Brookline Police Department has formed a Warrant Unit comprised of officers from within the Patrol Division.
 This unit will be under the direction of the Commanding Officer- Patrol Division.
 This unit will function with a Patrol Division Lieutenant known as the Officer-In-Charge (OIC), and a first line Patrol Supervisor.
 This unit will work cooperatively with the Community Service and Detective Divisions of the Brookline Police Department with warrant service.
 The attentive effort of the Brookline Police Department to service these arrest warrants is compatible with our mission to reduce the fear of crime and improve the quality of life of our residents.